freeCodeCamp/guide/pages/docs/certificates-guide/center-text-with-bootstrap/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Center Text with Bootstrap"
+title: "Center Text with Bootstrap"
+parent: "certificates-guide"
 ---

 Now that we're using Bootstrap, we can center our heading elements to make them look better.
 All we need to do is add the class text-center to our h1 and h2 elements.